 10. Have a hobby or two

 Hobbies have a calming, relaxing effect on one’s mind and body.
 A great way of practicing self-care is pursuing a hobby.
 It could be anything that de-stresses them, such as reading books, playing an instrument, participating in a sport, creating art or craft, coding, or dancing.
+Pursuing a hobby can allow them to balance their social and personal life.

 11. Be kind to yourself